nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Filter a patient**
+**Use case: Filter a patient's contact**

 **MSS**

-1. User requests to filter contacts and specifies the criteria.
+1. User requests to filter patient contacts and specifies the criteria.
 2. Medication shows a list of patients matching details.

    Use case ends.